qduong42/42_Inception/README.md

 ## Purpose

 Inception is in the 2nd last ring of the Core Curriculum(Studies) @42Wolfsburg.

+## Key concepts
+- Containerisation
+- Docker networks
+- Docker volumes
+- Microservices architecture
 Details about the project below.

 ## Installation & Usage